connorshea/ouija-bot/README.md

 # ouija-bot
 A Discord bot based on the subreddit [r/AskOuija](https://www.reddit.com/r/AskOuija/).

-TL;DR The bot will randomly open a Discord channel, e.g. #ouija.
+TL;DR The bot will randomly open a Discord channel, e.g. `#ouija`.
 It will post an explanation message of how the game is played and then one random letter of the alphabet.
 The goal is for users to write out a word or phrase one letter at a time.

 ### Bot Duties